Nagorno-Karabakh declares martial law as violence erupts | DW | 27.09.2020

 Silvia Stöber, a journalist and expert on the Caucasus region, told DW that both sides had been preparing for something like this for months.

-She suggested that the conflict had its roots in the deteriorating economic situation in both countries but that international involvement likely played a role.
+She blamed the deteriorating economic situation in both countries for the flare-up but that international involvement likely played a role.

-"The leadership of Azerbaijan may feel more motivated to escalate the whole situation" due to increased support from its ally Turkey, while the importing of Russian arms into Armenia means that it "looks like a conflict that [will go] further."
+"The leadership of Azerbaijan may feel more motivated to escalate the whole situation" due to increased support from its ally Turkey, while the importing of Russian arms into Armenia means that it "looks like a conflict that [will go] further," Stöber added.

-Russia, meanwhile, called for the fighting to stop.
-"We are calling on the sides to immediately halt fire and begin talks to stabilize the situation," the Russian Foreign Ministry said.
+Russian Foreign Ministry's, meanwhile, urged both sides to "immediately halt fire and begin talks to stabilize the situation."

 Sunday's clashes represent the first major outbreak of violence since 2016 between the two neighbors over Azerbaijan’s breakaway, mainly ethnic Armenian region in the southern Caucasus.